 In 1982 they added Service Pistol Unrestricted to allow and encourage those with ISSF pistols of calibers down to 7.65 to compete.

 Then, with the advent of drawing a loaded pistol from a holster and the huge interest in NRA Action Matches, Pistol Australia introduced the holster draw into Service Pistol, but leaving one division, Service Pistol Unrestricted, in its original form, with this being still shot from the 45 degrees, ready position.

-The Service pistol match has under gone many more changes over the years with the adding of more Divisions, Classes & Categories.
+The Service pistol match has undergone many more changes over the years with the addition of more Divisions, Classes & Categories.

 It remains today, a match that is only shot in Australia and New Zealand.